About the Association

 Contact me

 I joined WNKLBA, in 2013 and was invited to become the membership secretary in 2014.
 Having taken my BBKA basic exam, and a couple of modules my beekeeping skills are improving but I have still not read the same book as the bees!
-In between working for the NHS full time, and the joy of beekeeping I also enjoy gardening and visiting gardens.

 Contact me